browserengineering/book/book/visual-effects.md

 ```

 To make non-relative URLs work, we'll also need to modify the CSS parser,
-because these urls contain the ":" character, which might get confused with
+because these URLs start with "https://" or "http://".
+Since they contain
+the ":" character, this will confuse the parser because it thinks it's the
-the property-value delimiter of CSS.
+property-value delimiter of CSS.
 We can fix that by tracking whether we're
-inside a quote---if so, we treat the ":" character as part of a word; otherwise,
+inside a quote---if so, we treat the ":" character as part of a word;
-not.[^only-single-quote]
+otherwise, not.[^only-single-quote]

 [^only-single-quote]: We're only adding support for single quotes here, but
 double quotes are accepted in real CSS.
 Single and double quotes can be